marquesarthur/cronicas-rpg/class_cleric_witch_doctor.md

 ## Channel Divinity: Zombie Minion

-With 10 minutes of work and the expenditure of 10 gp worth of rare herbs and fine food, you call forth a zombie animal (usually a dog) from the shadowfell to serve as your faithful companion.
+<i class="ra ra-wolf-howl"></i> With 10 minutes of work and the expenditure of 10 gp worth of rare herbs and fine food, you call forth a zombie animal (usually a dog) from the shadowfell to serve as your faithful companion.
 The minion obeys your commands as best it can.

 In combat, the minion shares your initiative count, but it takes its turn immediately after yours.